-What’s the Plural of Schema?
+What’s the Singular of Tongs?

 Schema comes from Greek; it’s original pl. n. is schemata.
 Nowadays either schemas or schemata are accepted as plurals of schema.